Mountain View, Richmond: Heritage listing

 The homestead on Dights Hill is a rare survivor, largely dating from the first quarter century of the colony.
 It is a substantially intact example of early building materials and techniques.
-It is a harmonious feature of the landscape which provides evidence of having set the example to establish the safe accommodation on the highlands out of reach of the flood waters of the Hawkesbury River.
+It is a feature of the landscape which provides evidence of having set the example to establish the safe accommodation on the highlands out of reach of the flood waters of the Hawkesbury River.
 Documentary records and physical evidence support the educational and research potential of Dights Hill and the archaeological resource of an early farm complex.
 Well documented associations with exploration, pastoralism and prominent historical figures have attracted both local and overseas visitors with an interest in early Australian history to the site.
 These outstanding factors contribute to the exceptionally high significance of this item of National heritage.

 Mountain View was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The item is historically significant because John Dight was one of the early Colony's most respected free settlers.
 The establishment of his farm complex on the highlands pre-dated Governor Macquaries edict of 1810 which required the settlers to provide flood free accommodation for themselves and their stock etc.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The item is significant because of its association with John Dight, one of the colony's most respected free settlers.
 Dight's example in relocating his homestead to the high ground above the floodplain had a significant influence on later settlement patterns.
 Dight was a free settler, and for a time, Superintendent of Carpenters at the Commissariat Store in Parramatta during Richard Rouse's absence from that position.